-- Combined ratio - Our personal lines combined ratio for the second quarter of 2024 improved by 0.7 percentage points, compared with second-quarter 2023, despite an increase of 1.2 points in losses from catastrophes.
-The second-quarter 2024 combined ratio also included a decrease of 4.0 percentage points from current accident year loss and loss expenses before catastrophe losses, including a decrease of 0.9 points for the IBNR portion and a decrease of 3.1 points for the case incurred portion.
+- Combined ratio - Our personal lines combined ratio for the second third quarter of 2024 improved increased by 0.7 10.4 percentage points, compared with second-quarter third-quarter 2023, despite primarily due to an increase of 1.2 12.7 points in losses from catastrophes.
+The second-quarter third-quarter 2024 combined ratio also included a decrease of 4.0 2.3 percentage points from current accident year loss and loss expenses before catastrophe losses, including a decrease of 0.9 points for the IBNR portion and a decrease of 3.1 points for the case incurred portion.
 For the first six months of 2024, the combined ratio improved by 9.4 percentage points, compared with the same period a year ago, including a decrease of 7.1 points in losses from catastrophes.
-The six-month 2024 combined ratio also included a decrease of 3.2 points from current accident year loss and loss expenses before catastrophe losses, including an increase of 0.6 points in the IBNR portion and a decrease of 3.8 points for the case incurred portion.
-Those current accident year ratios were measured as of June 30 of the respective years and included a decrease of 1.1 percentage points for the first six months of 2024, in the ratio for large losses of \$2 million or more per claim, discussed below.
+The six-month 2024 combined ratio also included a decrease of 3.2 points from current accident year loss and loss expenses before catastrophe losses, including an increase of 0.6 5.0 points for the IBNR portion and a decrease of 7.3 points for the case incurred portion.
+For the first nine months of 2024, the combined ratio improved by 2.3 percentage points, compared with the same period a year ago, including no change in the net ratio for losses from catastrophes.
+The nine-month 2024 combined ratio also included a decrease of 2.9 points from current accident year loss and loss expenses before catastrophe losses, including an increase of 2.1 points in the IBNR portion and a decrease of 3.8 5.0 points for the case incurred portion.
+Those current accident year ratios were measured as of June 30 of the respective years and included a decrease of 1.1 1.6 percentage points for the first six months of 2024 in the ratio for large losses of \$2 million or more per claim, discussed below.